jg-digital-media/photos_api/README.md

 + Have defined database relationships using Eloquent Syntax
 + Have created database seeder files based on the Models
 + Have created factory files with Artisan.
 They've changed in Laravel 8.
 How to use Faker library?
++ Have successfully seeded the Models with test data

 ## Migrations